The Matarese Circle

 The Matarese Circle (1979) is a novel by Robert Ludlum.
+The story is followed by a 1997 sequel, The Matarese Countdown.

 Story

 On Christmas Eve in 1978, General Anthony Blackburn, Chairman of the Joint Chiefs of Staff, is killed in a New York brothel.
 Some time later, Soviet nuclear physicist Dmitri Yuri Yurievich is killed on a hunting trip in the Russian countryside.
 Soviet KGB officer Vasili Taleniekov and American Consular Operations operative Brandon Scofield, respectively, are considered the most likely assassins.
 Taleniekov and Scofield are personal as well as professional enemies, Taleniekov having engineered the death of Scofield's wife and Scofield having personally killed Taleniekov's brother.
 War is only averted through swift communication between the American President and the Soviet Premier.

 In Amsterdam, Scofield, tired of the covert intelligence world, deliberately releases a suspected mole and assaults a fellow intelligence officer when the latter kills the suspect.
 Meanwhile, Taleniekov, in Moscow, is summoned by his former teacher, retired Istrebiteli Aleksie Krupskaya, who tells him of an international cabal of assassins known as the Matarese who were headquartered in Corsica.
 Krupskaya urges Taleniekov to find Scofield and stop the Matarese.
 Taleniekov visits four retired Politburo leaders and is shortly after branded a traitor and marked for execution.
 He flees Russia through a CIA escape route in Sevastapol and travels to the United States, sending an old subordinate to contact Scofield.

-Scofield is summoned to Washington, D.C. and forced into retirement.
+Scofield is summoned to Washington, D.C., and forced into retirement.
 He sees Taleniekov's man in the street, traps and kills him, and delivers the body to the Soviet embassy.
-Scofield is placed “beyond salvage” by the State Department, and three men are summoned from Prague, Amsterdam, and Marseilles to kill him.
-He and Taleniekov face off in a hotel in downtown Washington in a 3-day-long exchange, eventually making contact, neutralizing the assassins, and escaping together.
+Scofield is placed "beyond salvage" by the State Department, and three men are summoned from Prague, Amsterdam, and Marseilles to kill him.
+He and Taleniekov face off in a hotel in downtown Washington in a three-day-long exchange, eventually making contact, neutralizing the assassins, and escaping together.
 They contact Scofield's mentor Robert Winthrop, who inquires about the Matarese.
 The three meet at Rock Creek Park, but are attacked.
 None of the three are harmed, but Winthrop disappears.
 Acting on Krupskaya's advice, Scofield and Taleniekov travel separately to Corsica.